mattkirkland/design-methods/notepad.md

 It could be a great portfolio piece?
 Plus they can export it to HTML, PDF, text.

 STRONGLY leaning to this.
 Then Me and a TA (if any) can just check the lab notebook each week and just mark yes/no if they've done the work.
 I... kind of love it?
+Done = full points.
+Not done = no points.
+Late = no points.

 Pat recommends: they'll definitely need a prompt to help some students get started.